We’re making our streets and public spaces safer and more enjoyable to spend time in through Auaha Evolving Spaces.

 An adequate supply of housing that suits the needs of Lower Hutt people is vital to the health of the city.

-Wellington Water are modelling the likely impacts of extreme rainfall on the urban areas in Lower Hutt, starting with Wainuiomata.
+Wellington Water Ltd is modelling the likely impacts of extreme rainfall on the urban areas of Lower Hutt.

 We’re currently working on two projects in Naenae – rebuilding Naenae Pool and creating a new spatial plan for the town centre, including Hillary Court and the surrounding area.